aldebaran/qibuild/doc/source/hacking/contrib/writing_new_tests.rst

 Notes:

-* The ``pylint disable-msg`` is necessary because ``pytest`` uses a "layz import" mechanism that causes false negative when running ``pylint``
+* The ``pylint disable-msg`` is necessary because ``pytest`` uses a "lazy import" mechanism that causes false negative when running ``pylint``

-* You have to get the original exception with ``e.value.message`` ``py.test`` automatically rewrites the exceptions that are thown during a test case, and for instance ``str(e)`` is **not** what you would expect ...
+* You have to get the original exception with ``e.value.message`` ``py.test`` automatically rewrites the exceptions that are thrown during a test case, and for instance ``str(e)`` is **not** what you would expect ...